mhmdbaashn/BlackFriday-Marekt/README.md

 4. Title: Footer

-5. Title: Hero Section
+5. Title: Product Management .
-   *  AC1 A hero Image with welcoming message .
+   * AC1 Given a logged in user, they can create a product.
+   * AC2 Given a logged in user, they can read a product .
+   * AC3 Given a logged in user, they can update a product.
+   * AC4 Given a logged in user, they can delete a product.

+6. Title: Log in

+   * AC1 login form with fields for username and password is available.
+   * AC2 The form displays error messages for incorrect credentials.
-   *  AC2 The call-to-action button redirects to the registration page.
+   * AC3 Successful login redirects to the user's dashboard with a welcome message.